spotify/redux-location-state/README.md

     }
   };
 ```
-Each page that you have declared should have an object of what to track. since you most likely don't want to track all of your state in the url this is helpful to pair down what you need
+Each page that you have declared should have an object of what to track, since you most likely don't want to track all of your state in the url this is helpful to pair down what you need

 Each key should be the path.
-If you have a variable path you can add '/*` to show that it is a variable
+If you have a variable path you can add `/*` to show that it is a variable

 Additionally, if you would like to track state no matter which page you're on, create an object with a key of `global`.

-the idea is that you declare the name you would like the url param to be, and then declare where that state lives in your state object for redux-location-state to map.
+The idea is that you declare the name you would like the url param to be, and then declare where that state lives in your state object for redux-location-state to map.

 #### mapLocationToState
-Redux-location-state relies on redux reducers to update the state if the url changes. for this Parameter, pass in a reducer that you would use to parse the returned data
+Redux-location-state relies on redux reducers to update the state if the url changes.
+For this Parameter, pass in a reducer that you would use to parse the returned data
 ```javascript
 //location is a React location object with the query object updated with the mapped values function mapLocationToState(state, location) {